arungovindm2001/digitizing-prescriptions/README.md

 <p>A Flutter application that converts prescriptions to text.</p>

-Pick any image in your gallery and get it displayed as text.
+* Pick any image in your gallery and get it displayed as text.
+* Take a photo of your prescription and get it converted it as text. **(under development)**

 ### Packages Used
 * camerakit